powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.0.34 Update: -Play  -Autoplay  -Start  -Resume   All hide Videoinfox's display to gain more screen space for listings.

+        add: There was no way to clear Default Directories (1-4) once they were set.
+The only option was to provide avalid path to change it.
+There is now an option to clear a Default Directory where the directories are set.

+        Update: View Playlist >>> Change and Queue

+             -Change Playlist  -Delete Playlist  -Add to Queue  -Mpv Playlist

+        The above 4 options all hide Videoinfox's display to gain more screen space for listings.

+        Change: -Mpv Playlist info added.
+A message dispays everytime this option is run.

+        Change: View Playlist >>> Change and Queue -Queue List options condensed to one line.

+        Edit: View Playlist -Help

+        More cleaning up of prompts, messages and headers to provide a more consistent user experience.

 ###  v5.0.03 Edit: A few minor edits in help files.